 Limited access roadways are typically designed to carry large volumes of traffic at high speeds between relatively distant access points.
 An additional interchange and/or ramp can significantly reduce the capacity of an existing facility, particularly if located in an urban area with heavy traffic volumes and closely spaced interchanges.
-Adding a point-of-access and maintaining the safety and capacity of the existing facility may require significant modifications, including additional lanes, improved signing and lighting, as well as total reconfiguration and reconstruction of existing interchanges and/or intersections.
+Adding a POA and maintaining the safety and operational characteristics of the existing facility may require significant modifications, including additional lanes, improved signing and lighting, as well as total reconfiguration and reconstruction of existing interchanges and/or intersections.

-Thorough coordination between all public and private entities involved in planning, design, review and approval of the proposed point-of-access is necessary to assure that the proposed facility is developed properly with minimal adverse impact to the existing system.
-Collaboration with PennDOT's District Office and Central Office, the FHWA, Local Governments and planning agencies is important to ensure any transportation system changes are consistent with the local and regional congestion management strategies, land use and infrastructure plans.
-The impacts of a new point-of-access on the local roadway system should also be considered and mitigated with appropriate improvements.
-Additional points-of-access should not be requested unless the local roadway system can accommodate the increased traffic and the necessary transportation improvements are on a funding plan and fiscally constrained program.
-Prior to receiving final approval, all requests for new or revised access must be included in an adopted Metropolitan Transportation Plan, in the adopted Statewide or Metropolitan Transportation Improvement Program (STIP or TIP), and the Congestion Management Process within transportation management areas, as appropriate.
+Thorough coordination among all entities involved in planning, design, review, and approval of the proposed POA is necessary to assure that the proposed facility is developed properly with minimal adverse impact to the existing system.
+Coordination with PennDOT's District Office, Central Office, the FHWA, Local Governments, and planning agencies (including, but not limited to local planning organizations, Metropolitan Planning Organizations (MPO), and Rural Planning Organizations (RPO)) is important to ensure any transportation system changes are consistent with the local and regional congestion management strategies, land use, and infrastructure plans.
+The impacts of a new POA on the local roadway system should also be considered and mitigated with appropriate improvements.
+A POA should not be requested unless the local roadway system can accommodate the increased traffic and the necessary transportation improvements are on a funding plan and fiscally constrained program.